r-lib/pkgdepends/README.md

 - Install downloaded packages.
 - Includes a dependency solver to find a consistent set of dependencies.
 - Supports CRAN and Bioconductor packages automatically.
-- Supports packages on GitHub.
+- Supports packages on GitHub and GitLab.
 - Supports packages in git repositories.
 - Supports package bundles or files on the web.
 - Supports local package file and trees.